Capacity of an associative memory model on random graph architectures: Results

-For notational convenience let be the expected average degree, ${\overline m}$ the expected maximum degree and be the so called second order average degree of the graph $G(w)$.
-From these definitions the advantage of this kind of construction of a random graph becomes transparent: We are able to construct random graphs, with expected degrees that are up to our own choice.
+be the so-called second-order average degree of the graph $G(w)$.
+From these definitions, the advantage of this kind of construction of a random graph becomes transparent: We are able to construct random graphs, with expected degrees that are up to our own choice.

 We now turn to a subclass of random graphs that have recently become very popular, power law graphs \cite{durrett_graphs}.
 Power law random graphs are random graphs in which the number of vertices of degree $k$ is proportional to $1/k^\beta$ for some fixed exponent $\beta$.
-It has been realized that this ''power law''-behavior is prevalent in realistic graphs arising in various areas.
-Graphs with power law degree distribution are ubiquitously encountered, e.g. in the Internet, the telecommunications graphs, the neural networks and many biological applications (\cite{jeongetal}, \cite{Schreiber},\cite{ZhouLipowsky}).
-The common feature of such networks is, that they are large, have small diameter, but have small average degree.
+It has been realized that this ``power law''-behavior is prevalent in realistic graphs arising in various areas.
+Graphs with power law degree distribution are ubiquitously encountered, for example, in the internet, the telecommunications graphs, the neural networks and many biological applications \cite{jeongetal,Schreiber,ZhouLipowsky}.
+The common feature of such networks is that they are large, have small diameter, but have small average degree.
 This behavior can be achieved by hubs, a few vertices with a much larger degree than others.
 A possible choice would be a power law graph, where the degrees obey a power law distribution.
-Keeping in mind, that the $G(w)$ model allows to build a graph model with a given expected degree sequence, it is plausible that this model can be used to model the networks of the given examples.
+Keeping in mind that the $G(w)$ model allows to build a graph model with a given expected degree sequence, it is plausible that this model can be used to model the networks of the given examples.
 Indeed, using the $G(w)$ model, we can build random power law graphs in the following way.
-Given a power law exponent $\beta$, a maximum expected degree ${\overline m}$, and an average degree $d$, we take $\displaystyle w_i=c i^{-\frac 1{\beta-1}}$ for each $i\in \{i_0, \ldots, i_0+1, i_0+N-1\}$, with
+Given a power law exponent $\beta$, a maximum expected degree ${\overline m}$, and an average degree $d$, we take $ w_i=c i^{-{1}/{(\beta-1)}}$ for each $i\in\{i_0, \ldots , i_0+1, i_0+N-1\}$, with

 and